 What Does Home Insurance Cover - YA

 Will this damage be covered?
-Whether a claim gets paid out is determined by 2 things:
+When a claim happens, the payout is determined by two things:

 - Coverage stated in your policy documents